Government Salaries Explorer

 Here is the standard request that the Tribune uses to request government salary data:

+I want to stress that I'm not seeking any records that are prohibited from release either by statute or previous rulings by the Texas Attorney General or the courts.
 Also, please let me know if clarifying the request might speed the release of the data, reduce any programming time and, most important, avoid a referral to the Attorney General.

 I seek this information in the public interest as a journalist, and not for a commercial purpose.
 Therefore, I'm requesting that you waive any fees, as allowed under the Act.
+If this is not possible, please provide a detailed list that breaks down each charge that equals the total amount.

 About the data